-Should you get a 32GB or 64GB Apple TV 4K?
+Apple TV 4K 32GB vs. 64GB: Which storage size should you get?

 - Same features as the 64GB version

-- Not a lot of storage for larger files
+- Not a lot of storage for larger apps and games

-The 64GB version of the Apple TV 4K should only be purchased by those that plan to download a lot of apps, notably games.
-The fact of the matter is that this is the exact same device as the 32GB model except for the amount of storage in the box.
+The 64GB version of the Apple TV 4K should only be purchased by those who plan to download many apps, notably games.
+The fact of the matter is that this is the exact same device as the 32GB model except for the box's amount of storage.

 - Twice the storage for apps and games